dark-s0ul/cookie/README.md

 # cplusplus

-This is pack of light useful codes for c++
+This is pack of light "useful" codes for c++